kyverno/website/content/en/policies/best-practices/disallow_default_namespace.md

 ---
 type: "docs"
-title: Disallow Default Namespace
+title: Disallow-Default-Namespace
-linkTitle: Disallow Default Namespace
+linkTitle: Disallow-Default-Namespace
-weight: 18
+weight: 5
 description: >
     Kubernetes namespaces are an optional feature that provide a way to segment and  isolate cluster resources across multiple applications and users.
 As a best  practice, workloads should be isolated with namespaces.
 Namespaces should be required  and the default (empty) namespace should not be used.
 ---

 ## Policy Definition